Video Marketing Analytics

 Beyond in-platform analytics, you can also use Google Analytics to see the impact your videos have on your overall digital marketing strategy.
 One of the easiest ways to do this is by navigating to Acquisition > Overview > Social, and selecting “YouTube.”

-This shows how many visitors you’ve attracted your site through your YouTube videos, as well as how many of them were new visitors, how long they spent on your site, and whether they converted.
+This shows how many visitors you’ve attracted to your site through your YouTube videos, as well as how many of them were new visitors, how long they spent on your site, and whether they converted.
 This can give you a good idea of whether the calls to action in your videos are effective, and whether your videos are generating qualified traffic.

 4. On-site actions